vtex-apps/io-documentation/docs/en/Recipes/development/running-IO-scripts-in-non-IO-VTEX-stores.md

 Finally, for product pages, expressed by URLs ending in `/p`, besides the `script1`, the `script2` and the `script3` will also be loaded.

-:warning: *Note that, by default, the scripts are located in the `scripts` folder.
+>⚠️ Note that, by default, the scripts are located in the `scripts` folder.
 Hence, the complete path can be omitted.
-Also, as the scripts builder only looks for `.ts` files, it's not necessary to indicate file extensions.*
+Also, as the scripts builder only looks for `.ts` files, it's not necessary to indicate file extensions.

 Although a single `RegExp` can have multiple corresponding scripts and multiple `RegExp` can match a single URL path, each script is loaded and executed only one time per page, independently of how many occurrences it has in matched `RegExps`.